edgelesssys/marblerun/docs/docs/workflows/recover-coordinator.md

 :::tip

-Use [distributed Coordinator instances](../features/recovery.md#distributed-coordinator) to minimize situations where manual recovery is required.
+Use [distributed Coordinator instances](../features/recovery.md#distributed-coordinator) to reduce the occurrence of events that require manual recovery.

 :::